-The only difference between the statutory and Solvency II value of technical provisions for non-unit linked business is therefore given by the Risk Margin (which does not exist in the statutory framework).
-The Best Estimate of technical provisions is assumed to be equal to the statutory value thereof (i.e. no revaluation takes place) as this business is considered to be immaterial compared to the remaining part of the Company's portfolio as of YE16.
+The only difference between the statutory and Solvency II value of technical provisions for nonunit linked business is therefore given by the Risk Margin (which does not exist in the statutory framework).
+The Best Estimate of technical provisions is assumed to be equal to the statutory value thereof (i.e. no revaluation takes place) as this business is considered to be immaterial compared to the remaining part of the Company's portfolio as of year-end 2018.
 This simplification has been chosen by the Company pursuant to Art.
 56 of Commission Delegated Regulation EU 2015/35.

-The difference between the Solvency II and statutory value of life technical provisions for unitlinked business is as of YE16 is shown below.
+The difference between the Solvency II and statutory value of life technical provisions for unitlinked business is shown below.